jxxsheng/DSAI_SC1015/README.md

 <h2>Conclusion</h2>

 The Random Forest model produces the highest accuracy, ROC-AUC and F1 Score across all models.
 Since the model is less prone to overfitting, it can take in more predictor variables to generate a prediction with higher accuracy and performance.
 Therefore, we can use this model to predict whether a customer will show up for his hotel reservation.
-In order to reduce expenses incurred due to No-Shows, the hotel chain could consider implementing a deposit fee that is non-refundable on customers which the Random Forest predicts not showing up.
+In order to reduce expenses incurred due to No-Shows, the hotel chain could consider implementing a deposit fee that is non-refundable on customers which the Random Forest model predicts not showing up.

 <h2>What we have learned</h2>